 The Maritime Training School is Macao's only nautical education institution.
-Its principal objectives are to provide theoretical and practical training in maritime subjects and harbour management, as well as related scientific knowledge.
+Its principal objectives are: provide cultural and professional training in maritime and port activities, organise training activities within the scope of the Marine and Water Bureau's responsibilities, and promote scientific knowledge related to maritime, port, and oceanic matters.